 - While the requirement is finalized, the testing team develops test scenarios and test cases.

 - With broad acceptance of the objectives, building the sprints (incremental software solution) starts and scrum master steps in.

 - The role of the scrum master is to facilitate and monitor development and testing.

 - Concurrent development of codes and testing happens and any defects found are corrected then and there.

 - Confirmatory tests are conducted to ascertain whether all the functionalities work as per the requirements.
 Developers and key users perform these tests and most of them are automated and regression tests are done throughout the life cycle.

 - The investigative test covers integration testing, load testing, and security testing.

 After completing user acceptance testing, the incremental software code (Sprint) is moved to production.
-Activities in this phase include End-user training, handholding and support, User manual preparation, marketing and operationalizing the back end activities.
-There should be a periodical review meeting to assess the performance levels and make course correction iteratively.
+Activities in this phase include End-user training, handholding and support, User manual preparation, marketing, and operationalizing the back-end activities.
+There should be a periodical review meeting to assess the performance levels and make course corrections iteratively.